kafkapre/sentences-generator/README.md

 ```

 #### How to run tests
 You have to run MongoDB locally (listening at port 27017) at first.
-You can start it by Docker command:
+E.g. you can start it by Docker command:

 ```
 docker run --name mongo -p 27017:27017 -d mongo:3.4